-- Japan

-- o India
+- o Belgium

-- Thailand

 - Denmark

 - o Finland

+- o India

+- Mexico

+- o Poland

 - o Singapore

 - Spain

+- Thailand

 For these countries, the national score is based solely on national and international recommendations as well as Google-Scores, albeit with a lower weight than preferable Patient Satisfaction data sources (7.5%).
 The length of these lists is relatively short compared to the total amount of hospitals in these countries to reflect the fact that less data was available than for the other countries.